 For all of these reasons it is better to buy a “pure investment property” and leave it rented out all of the time.
 Then keep the rental income in the UK and use some of the rental income for your holiday accommodation.
 This ends up being more flexible and lower cost and is actually what our clients end up doing – even though they may be thinking like this in the beginning.

-Most people in the North West of UK live in these type of properties.
-70% are owner occupiers living in properties they own themselves and about 30% are in the rental market – mainly owned by local investors from the same city.
+You rent the properyt to us.
+We then rent to ur tenants.
+Most people in the North of UK live in these type of properties.
+60% are owner occupiers living in properties they own themselves and about 40% are in the rental market – mainly owned by local investors from the same city.
 Most of the rental demand is at the low end of the market.
 We do not rent out to students and most of our tenants are long term working class couples and small families.
 We normally have waiting lists for our properties and there are no issues in renting out quickly.
-We manage our tenants well and are a good landlord – much better than the average; so our properties are always in demand and our average tenancy is double the industry average.
+We manage our tenants well and are a good landlord – much better than the average; so our properties are always in demand and our average tenancy length is double the industry average.

 Instead if you do want to get a UK property, it is better for you to get a purely investment property that you leave rented out all of the time.
 You can then keep the rental income in the UK and use this income to pay for your child’s University accommodation.
 This will give you and your child more flexibility.
 The rent can be paid into a child’s bank account with permission from owner.
 We would need to check the ID (passport copy) of child too.

 Payments are made after you have agreed to purchase and have signed the reservation agreement.
 Property is always priced in sterling pounds (£).
-Payments can be made in any currency and can be converted to £.
-Normally payments are made into client accounts in £, USD, Euro or AED.
-The first payment is normally 10% plus the purchase costs.
-The remaining 90% plus stamp duty is paid prior to completion and title registration.
+The first payment is £3,000 Reservation.
+The remaining payment (minus the £3,000) plus stamp duty is paid prior to completion and title registration.
 Receipts and statements are issued after each payment.
-The final 90% payment is normally a couple of months after reservation but can be extended at request of Buyer to up to 6 months if needed and can be made in instalments.
-Normally, under the Guaranteed Rent System the rent start to be credited to the owner 1 month after the final payment.
+The final payment is normally a couple of months after reservation but can be extended at request of Buyer to up to 6 months if needed.
+Normally, under the Net Rent System the rent start to be credited to the owner 1 month after the completion date.